carlca/hugosite/content/post/git.md

     # the final push!
     git push -u origin master

 * Optionally, create an alias simply called gitnew by putting `alias gitnew='gitnew.sh'` in your shell config file

 #### How to use the script

 Before using the script, it is assumed that you have created a new working folder for your source code and that your Github repository will have the same name.

 * Create the repository in Github, but do not do any of the follow up steps described on https://github.com/new.
 They are all done by the shell script.
 * `cd` to the working folder and type `gitnew` or `gitnew.sh` ⏎ depending on whether you created an alias.

-#### <a name="gitadd"></a>How to create a script to update an existing Git repository
+#### How to create a script to update an existing Git repository {#gitadd}

 Follow these steps: